 |Camera||Nest Cam IQ Indoor||Nest Cam IQ Outdoor||Wyze Cam v2||Frontpoint Premium Indoor Camera|

 |Details||View at Best Buy||View at Best Buy||View on Amazon||View Camera|

 Why choose a wire-free security camera?

-Choose a wire-free security camera system if you have a strong wireless network, and if you want the easiest installation and best mount options you can get.
+Choose a wire-free security camera system if you have a strong wireless network, and if you want the easiest installation possible.
+Wire-free cameras are also easy to put wherever you need an extra digital eye, and they usually come with versatile mounting options.
 (This one’s especially great for renters.)

 Versatile mount options